vincentvandeuren/RapTCR_docs/indexing.md

     sequences closest to the query in terms of the L2 (euclidean) distance between their respective vector representations.

+    Alternatively, the generated distance and index matrices can be accessed as attributes via `knn_result.D` and `knn_result.I`.

 ## Available indexes

 | Class name | Explanation | Hyperparams |